-CRO or Vendor Selection is a critical process for growing and evolving biotechs.
-But it’s also highly complex, and if the company stumbles during the vendors process in clinical trials, that mistake could delay or even derail a project.
+Avoiding Delays In Clinical Trials: CRO Vendor Selection is a critical process for growing and evolving biotechs.
+But it’s also highly complex, and if the company stumbles during the vendor selection process, that mistake could delay or even derail a project.

 Getting the vendor selection process right is challenging and requires expertise.
 In our experience, it’s worth the trouble: if you start strong, you can set up a positive supplier relationship that will support your project and your company in the long-term.